scipion-em/docs/release-3.0.0/_sources/docs/developer/scipion-java.rst.txt

 Scipion Java
 ============

-As you may know `ShowJ <https://scipion-em.github.io/docs/docs/user/user-documentation.html#showj>`_ is our default viewer for most of Scipion objects and `Particle Picker <https://scipion-em.github.io/docs/docs/user/user-documentation.html#particle-picker>`_ allows us to visualize coordinates or pick particles either manually or automatically.
+As you may know :doc:`ShowJ <showj>` is our default viewer for most of Scipion objects and Particle Picker allows us to visualize coordinates or pick particles either manually or automatically.
 Scipion source packages related to ShowJ and Particle Picking include: